 Typically, hard inquiries will stay on your credit report for 24 months.
 However, hard pulls generally stop affecting your credit score after 12 months.
 Keep reading to learn more.

 Credit is important.
-From applying for a loan to renting an apartment, your credit score will be a major factor as lenders determine whether or not you are a reliable borrower.
+From applying for a loan to renting an apartment, your credit score will be a major factor as lenders use it to determine whether or not you are a reliable borrower.
 As a business owner, in particular, having a good credit score can help you get approved for business loans, credit cards, and other lines of credit.

 One thing that can have a major impact on your credit score is a hard inquiry.
 Hard inquiries are necessary when applying for credit, but they can hurt your credit score if you aren’t careful.

-So, what is a hard pull why does it affect your credit score?
+So, what is a hard pull and why does it affect your credit score?
 How long do hard inquiries stay on your credit report?
 Let’s see it next.

 Understanding the Difference Between Hard Pull & Soft Pull